 It is the responsibility of every adult in school to ensure that children understand what is expected in terms of behaviour.
 We have a whole school relational and restorative approach to behaviour and we ensure that behaviour standards are consistent throughout the school.

-For more information please see our Positive Behaviour Management and Relationships Policy.
+For more information please see our Behaviour Blueprint, and our Positive Behaviour Management and Relationships Policy.